 Mount Union junior quarterback Kevin Burke (Westlake/Lakewood St. Edward) led the attack on offense as accounted for 320 of those yards and six total touchdowns.
 Burke was 12-of-18 passing for 209 yards and four touchdowns while rushing for 111 yards with two touchdowns on the ground.

-The Raiders grinded out 425 net rushing yards and aside from Burke, freshman B.J.
-Mitchell (St. Clair Shores, Mich./South Lake) had his first 100-yard performance with 105 yards on five carries with a touchdown.
-Sophomore Mason Minnich (Greenwich/Crestview) had 99 yards with a touchdown as well.
+The Raiders grinded out 425 net rushing yards and aside from Burke, the Raiders had two other 100 yard rushers as freshman B.J.
+Mitchell (St. Clair Shores, Mich./South Lake) had his first 100-yard performance with 105 yards on five carries with a touchdown while sophomore Mason Minnich (Greenwich/Crestview) had 100 yards with a touchdown as well.

 Sophomore Brian Gainer (Tampa, Fla./Steinbrenner) was the top receiver with 70 yards on four catches with a touchdown while junior Luc Meacham (Toldeo/Toledo Central Catholic), senior Sherman Wilkinson (Kettering/Fairmont) and junior Ryan Lazear (Wellsburg, W.Va./Brooke) each caught touchdown passes.